-To attain a high standard of purity in gold, makers started to use Cadmium as filler with a ratio of 92 per cent gold and 8 per cent cadmium alloy and this is where the term KDM gold came from.
-The solder itself had a purity of 92%.
-Bottom line, it ensures the purity of gold jewellery remain constant irrespective of the amount of solder used.
+KDM gold is a type of gold alloy where 92 per cent gold and 8 per cent cadmium alloy is mixed; this is where the term KDM gold came from.
+This mixture was used to attain a high standard of purity in gold.
 Although it didn’t affect the purity, it caused serious health issues for artisans working with it and due to this; it is now banned by BIS.
 Now cadmium is replaced with advanced solder metal such as Zinc and other metals.

 Also Read : Know How Jewellers Quote Gold Jewellery Rates